CryptozombiesHQ/cryptozombie-lessons/3/06-zombiecooldowns.md

 2. Zombies can't feed on kitties until their cooldown period has passed

 This will make it so zombies can't just feed on unlimited kitties and multiply all day.
+In the future when we add battle functionality, we'll make it so attacking other zombies also relies on the cooldown.

 First, we're going to define some helper functions that let us set and check a zombie's `readyTime`.